 What Can SNAP Provide People With?

 People don’t get the same amount of SNAP benefits.
-We’ll take a look at a table created by the US Department of Agriculture (USDA) that outlines the maximum benefits that a family can receive.
+The maximum benefits that a family can receive differs on household size.
 It’s also worth noting that the SNAP benefits that participants get are referred to as allotments.
-These are only a few of the maximum monthly allotments listed in the table:
+These are only a few of the maximum monthly allotments participants could receive:

 Usually, SNAP bases its calculations on the assumption that participants will spend no more than 30% of their income on food.